watson-developer-cloud/python-sdk/README.md

 ```

 ### API Key
-*Note: This version of instantiation only works with Visual Recognition, as it's the only service that uses an API key rather than a username and password.*
+*Important: Instantiation with API key works only with Visual Recognition service instances created before May 23, 2018.
+Visual Recognition instances created after May 22 use IAM.*

 ```python
 from watson_developer_cloud import VisualRecognitionV3